springfall2008/batpred/docs/customisation.md

 # Customisation

-These are configuration items that you can modify to fit your needs, you can configure these in Home Assistant directly.
+These are the Predbat configuration items in Home Assistant that you can modify to fit your needs, you can configure these in Home Assistant directly.
-Changing the items in apps.yaml will have no effect.

 See [Displaying output data](output-data.md#displayng-output-data) for information on how to view and edit these entities within